zAcherttp/se104-auto-repair-shop/.github/instructions/copilot.instructions.md

 - Keep components small and focused.
 - Use descriptive names for variables and functions.
 - Separate types in respective "types.ts" files.
-- Always propose a plan before writing code.
+- Always propose a plan before writing code, adding it to TODO.md and mark completed tasks.
+- Always clean up after yourself, removing unused code and imports.
+- No need to rerun pnpm dev after making changes to the code.
+- Short, concise, and clear code and implementation summary is preferred.

 # Tools